greenSME - Driving manufacturing SME transformation towards green, digital and social sustainability

-- F6S Startup/SME community as involved clusters
+- F6S Startup/SME community as participating clusters

 - CIM4.0 (Italy)

-Objective 1: Build a sustainable manufacturing SME innovation community: greenSME HUB
+Objective 1: Build a sustainable manufacturing SME innovation community: greenSME HUB.

-- Work package 2: greenSME manufacturing community
+- Work package 2: greenSME Community for the manufacturing sector

-- Work package 5: Communication, Dissemination and Exploitation
+- Work package 5: Communication, dissemination and exploitation

-- Work package 6: Management
+- Work package 6: Project management